 - CompTIA A+ Exam

 - CompTIA Network+ Exam

-- A Windows Client/Server Exam(s)
+- CompTIA Security+ Exam

+- CCNA

 Students successfully completing all of the above certification exams will be awarded the Microsoft Certified System Administration Certification.
 Best of all, Jackson State is a testing center for all certification exams listed above and Jackson State students will receive as much as a 60% discount on the cost of testing.